 Quilcene is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 598 people and just one neighborhood, Quilcene is the 291st largest community in Washington.
-Much of the housing stock in Quilcene was built prior to World War II, making it one of the older and more historic towns in the country.
+Quilcene has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-One of the nice things about Quilcene is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Quilcene is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Quilcene in 2022 was $25,680, which is low income relative to Washington, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,720 for a family of four.